-When my mother returned from a vacation to Florida with her sister a number of months ago, I called to ask how it went.
+When my mother returned from a vacation to Florida with her sister several years ago, I called to ask how it went.
 “Oh, we had the best time!” she said.
 “We spent most of the trip planning our funerals.
 It was hilarious!”
 Well, that wasn’t quite what I was expecting to hear.
-On previous vacations my mom has gone on cruises, even tried parasailing, and I thought I had a pretty good idea of what activities she considered fun.
+On previous vacations my mom has gone on cruises, and even tried parasailing, and I thought I had a pretty good idea of what activities she considered fun.
 Funeral planning was a bit of a surprise.
 It’s not that she’s ill or expecting to die soon.
 But, as she put it, “If you want something done right, you have to do it yourself.”

 I’ve seen some of those late-night commercials trying to sell funeral insurance, with the idea being that you can save your grieving loved ones the considerable expense associated with funerals and burial.
 But that wasn’t what my mother had in mind at all.
 (In fact, she made a point of saying that since she’d relieved the family of the burden of funeral planning, the least we could do is pay for it!)
 Rather, she’d gone to some local funeral parlors and asked them for pre-planning forms she could fill out, detailing her background and family contact information, and specifying her wishes for things like burial versus cremation, type of casket, a minister to preside over the ceremony, and so on.